How to Paint Power Swords and Weapons

 Step 2 – Painting the Power Sword Lightning

 Now, this is where the fun begins!
-Remember where I said you want vivid, pigment rich paints?
-This is why….As you see in the image below, I’ve prepped my wet palette like with the colors that will make up the glowing parts of the blade.
+I have my wet palette ready with the colors that will make up the glowing parts of the blade.

 My color palette for the lightning power effect.